The Battle of Secessionville was a failed Union attempt to advance against Charleston, South Carolina on June 16, 1862.

 In early May 1862, Robert Smalls, an escaped slave, informed General Hunter that Confederate forces had abandoned Cole’s Island.
 The Rebel withdrawal enabled Union gunboats to navigate up the Stono River and shell Confederate defenses on James Island in late May as Hunter prepared to mount an overland assault against Charleston.

 From his headquarters at Hilton Head Island, Hunter assembled a 6,500-man expeditionary unit to strike Charleston.
-Under the overall command of General Benham, Hunter’s force comprised Brigadier General Horatio G. Wright’s division (3,300 men), and Brigadier General Henry Benham’s division (3,200 men).
+Under the overall command of General Benham, Hunter’s force was made up of a division under the command of Brigadier General Horatio G. Wright, and a division under the command of Brigadier General Henry Benham.
+Wright had 3,300 men and Benham had 3,200.

 On June 2, 1862, naval vessels transported the vanguard of Benham’s force up the Stono River to Grimball’s Landing where the Yankees disembarked and entrenched.
 After a few days of skirmishing, the Federals established a foothold on James Island and landed the rest of Benham’s soldiers, accompanied by Hunter.